cltk/latin_treebank_perseus/README.md

 # Part of speech

+Note: For a full report on this tagger's accuracy, see ["CLTK POS tagging cross–validation"](http://kyle-p-johnson.com/blog/2014/12/31/cltk-pos-tagging-cross-validation.html).

 The file `make_pos_training_set.py` generates the training set `pos_training_set.txt`, which encodes part of speech data like so:

 ``` python